Pratikdate/ml-notes/README.md

 # ML-Models
 A machine learning colab notebooks

-Hear i store what i practice as notes for ml
+free notes for all ml devloper as revision purpose